 Exports of Scallops and Whelks

 Wild caught Live Bivalve Molluscs (Scallops and Clams) and Marine Gastropods (Whelks) don't need a catch certificate but will need a shellfish registration document.
 The EU will not have the correct form for exporting wild caught Live Bivalve and Gastropod Molluscs until the new EU Animal Health Regulations come into effect on 21 April 2021 and so export of these species may not be possible until this time.
 Wild caught Live Bivalve Molluscs and Gastropod Molluscs caught in unclassified waters can't be directly placed on the EU market.

 Email firstname.lastname@example.org if you export these products into France and have any questions.

 Brexit Business Trade provides guidance on importing and exporting goods, the introduction of new border controls and information on an Economic Operator Requisition and Identification (EORI numbers).

 5. As these are European measures we strongly recommend that you ask your buyer in France to check the requirements with the French Authorities.

 If you have any questions on the above email email@example.com.

-Sanitary and Phytosanitary Controls on goods imported from the UK into the EU, entering via France on the French Brexit website
+Goods subject to Sanitary and Phytosanitary Controls (SPS) on the French Brexit website